ssdbhub/ssdbhub.github.io/Readme.md

->warning
->The SSDBHub add-on is currently at beta stage

-[SSDBHub](https://elements.heroku.com/addons/ssdb) provides SSDB as a service.
+We provide SSDB as a service.

-SSDB is a high performance NoSQL database.
+[SSDB](http://ssdb.io) is a high performance NoSQL database.

 SSDB is based on Google’s LevelDB and is fast as today’s best in-memory databases.
 SSDB database is not bound to RAM and is capable of storing significantly